-These days, rail passes exist but are on the wane, partially because they are increasingly expensive.
+These days, European and Italian rail passes exist but are on the wane, partially because they are increasingly expensive.
 The typical rail pass costs a bit under $100 per day.
-That’s not a bad price if you plan to do lots of long trips to multiple countries.
-It’s hard to make them pay off in a single country or with short hops.
-As an example, I’m on one of the longest train rides you can take in Italy right now, Rome to Venice– a last-minute ticket cost me $80.
+That’s not a bad price if you plan to do lots of long trips to multiple countries but it’s hard to make them pay off in a single country or with short hops.
+As an example, I’m on one of the longest train rides you can take in Italy right now, Rome to Venice, and a last-minute ticket cost me $80.

 Another downside of rail passes is that most long haul rides are on high speed trains with pre-reserved seating.
 Rail passes are accepted, but you must present them at the station and pay to reserve a seat.
-That’s just as much hassle, if not more, than just buying a ticket.
+That’s just as much hassle, if not more, than just buying Italy train tickets.